FelixFourcolor/Dies-irae/README.md

 Minecraft Java 1.20 to play the pre-built world; 1.19+ if you build from source.

-Go to Music & Sounds settings and turn on Directional Audio.
-Optionally, turn down Master Volume to about 50% to 60%, otherwise it might be a bit too loud (but of course this depends on your speakers).
+Optionally, go to Music & Sounds settings and turn down Master Volume to about 50% to 60%, otherwise it might be a bit too loud.

 ## Easy install